 Short contracts jobs are quick ways of making money, building confidence in clients and gaining experience.
 If you work well these clients often become return clients/ A freelancer who always has short contracts that he/she completes and closes frequently gains better experience and feedback than those who wait for few longer contracts.

 New freelancers always have a hard time getting jobs on Upwork ( and other Freelancing Websites) but if you apply to the job types I have highlighted above you can never go wrong.
-I used this strategy when I was starting out on Upwork and I continue applying to this types of jobs every time I need to make some quick money and also to improve my feedback.
+I used this strategy when I was starting out on Upwork and I continue applying for this types of jobs every time I need to make some quick money and also to improve my feedback.

 Have something to add to this story?
 Share it in the comments or on Freelancer Insights